Responsible animal testing

 Veterinary and medical-biological research is carried out at Utrecht University and University Medical Center Utrecht.
 In addition to experiments involving cell and tissue culture techniques, computer simulations and human volunteers, animal experiments are also performed.
 Laboratory animals are also used for educational and training purposes.

-All experiments involving animals are subject to the following strict conditions:
+All experiments involving animals are subject to the following strict conditions, regulated in law:

 - There is no other way of achieving the educational or research goal.